MLInsightLab/MLInsightLab/README.md

    - Distributed computing framework for parallel computing.
    - Includes a Dask scheduler and multiple Dask workers for efficient task distribution.

-2. **Jupyter**:
+2. **JupyterHub**:
-   - Interactive notebooks for data analysis and visualization.
-   - Integrated with Dask for parallel computing capabilities.
+   - Interactive, multi-user JupyterLab environment
+   - Automatically integrated with the other services in this platform

 3. **MLFlow**:
    - Experiment tracking, model registry, and model serving.
    - Stores experiment artifacts and metadata for reproducibility and model management.

 4. **Model Server**:
-   - Serves trained models using MLFlow for inference.
+   - Serves trained models using MLFlow for inference, without users having to configure infrastructure.
-   - Supports multiple model flavors including `pyfunc` and `sklearn`.
+   - Supports multiple model flavors including `pyfunc`, `sklearn`, and `transformers`.
    - Provides endpoints for model loading, prediction, and management.

 5. **Nginx**:
    - Acts as a reverse proxy to manage and secure HTTP requests.
-   - Provides basic authentication for the Jupyter and MLFlow interfaces.

 ## Quick Start Guide